JoshFaulstroh/writing-final/README.md

   A remix page
   A global revision page

-Remix: Literacy narrative
+Remix: Literacy narrative <br>
   Instead of writing about myeself, I will write about the solar system and write more of a scientific web article rather than a self-centered essay.
 I will do into detail on how studying the topics provided can change the way one thinks.
 These ways in which the reader might change will be the references to my original literacy narrative.

-Global Revision: Advertisement rhetorical analysis
+Global Revision: Advertisement rhetorical analysis <br>
   I will be changing the genre of my ad rhetorical analysis from essay format to web article format.